gvcgo/vmrdocs/src/content/docs/starts/concepts.md

 ## Lock the SDK version for a project.

 VMR will generate a file named ".vmr.lock" in the project.
 This file will be used for checking the SDK versions for current project by VMR.
+For details, see [here](https://vdocs.vmr.us.kg/guides/tutorial/#key-map-hints-for-available-version-list).

 <!--
 # Plugins for Neovim